 We have a field full of poppies close to us that are in bloom every year around Memorial Day.
 They are quite the sight to see and were the inspiration behind our paper poppies craft we are sharing today.
 The combination of the red flower petals popping of the page along with black strips coming out from the middle of the flowers gives this pretty paper poppies craft an awesome 3-dimensional effect.
-We’ve included a free template to help you create your own gorgeous poppy flower craft.
+We’ve included a template to help you create your own gorgeous poppy flower craft.

 How to Make a Paper Poppies Craft